wn-doolittle/caliper-spec/caliper.md

 ```

 <a name="audioObject" />
-#### AudioObject
+### AudioObject
 A Caliper AudioObject represents an audio or sound file.
+AudioObject inherits all the properties and requirements defined for [MediaObject](#mediaObject), its superclass.
 It is analogous to an [sdo:AudioObject](http://schema.org/AudioObject).

 #### subClassOf
 [MediaObject](#mediaObject)